Burn: Alternative medicine

 Honey has been used since ancient times to aid wound healing and may be beneficial in first- and second-degree burns.
 There is moderate evidence that honey helps heal partial thickness burns.
 The evidence for aloe vera is of poor quality.
 While it might be beneficial in reducing pain, and a review from 2007 found tentative evidence of improved healing times, a subsequent review from 2012 did not find improved healing over silver sulfadiazine.
-There were only three randomized controlled trials for the use of plants for burns, two for aloe vera and one for oatmeal.
+A 2014 review found only three randomized controlled trials for the use of plants for burns, two for aloe vera and one for oatmeal.
+The number of randomized control trials for aloe vera had increased to nine by 2024, when a review found a significant improvement in healing time but not pain relief.

 There is little evidence that vitamin E helps with keloids or scarring.
 Butter is not recommended.
 In low income countries, burns are treated up to one-third of the time with traditional medicine, which may include applications of eggs, mud, leaves or cow dung.
 Surgical management is limited in some cases due to insufficient financial resources and availability.
-There are a number of other methods that may be used in addition to medications to reduce procedural pain and anxiety including: virtual reality therapy, hypnosis, and behavioral approaches such as distraction techniques.
+There are a number of other methods that may be used in addition to medications to reduce procedural pain and anxiety including virtual reality therapy, hypnosis, and behavioral approaches such as distraction techniques.